igorsantos07/yii-br-pack/README.md

-Yii2 Brazilian Validators
+Yii Brazilian Validators
 =========================

-Yii2 Extension that provide validators and features for brazilian localization
+Yii 1.1 Extension that provides validators for Brazilian localization.

-* CPF: Cadastro de pessoa física (like a Security Social Numeber in USA)
+* CPF: Cadastro de Pessoa Física (like a Security Social Number in USA)
-* CNPJ: Cadastro nacional de pessoa jurídica
+* CNPJ: Cadastro Nacional de Pessoa Jurídica
+* landlines: beginning with 2 and 3
+* cellphones: 9 digits or 8 digits beginning with 7, 8 or 9

 Installation
 ------------